Developer(s) – Curve Studios

 Originality – 0/10

-In summation, Proteus is a catastrophic excuse of a piece of software that shouldn’t really be considered a video game; easily the worst game I’ve played this year so far.
+In summation, Proteus is a catastrophic excuse for a piece of software that shouldn’t really be considered a video game; easily the worst game I’ve played throughout 2014.
 Even by the lead developer’s own admission, it’s a title that turned out to be less than what he initially wanted it to be.
 So in effect, it’s unfinished work, and credit should never be given for incomplete work.